Bayesian hierarchical modeling: Example calculation

+These relationships can be used to calculate the likelihood of a specific SAT score relative to a particular GPA:

 All information in the problem will be used to solve for the posterior distribution.
-Instead of solving only using the prior distribution and the likelihood function, the use of hyperpriors gives more information to make more accurate beliefs in the behavior of a parameter.
+Instead of solving only using the prior distribution and the likelihood function, using hyperpriors allows a more nuanced distinction of relationships between given variables.

 2-stage hierarchical model

 In general, the joint posterior distribution of interest in 2-stage hierarchical models is:

 3-stage hierarchical model

 For 3-stage hierarchical models, the posterior distribution is given by:

 Bayesian nonlinear mixed-effects model

-The framework of Bayesian hierarchical modeling is frequently used in diverse applications.
-Particularly, Bayesian nonlinear mixed-effects models have recently received significant attention.
-A basic version of the Bayesian nonlinear mixed-effects models is represented as the following three-stage:
+A three stage version of Bayesian hierarchical modeling could be used to calculate probability at 1) an individual level, 2) at the level of population and 3) the prior, which is an assumed probability distribution that takes place before evidence is initially acquired: